 - I Take Offense to That Last One: Dean Craig Pelton gets called a "non-miraculous son of a bitch."Craig: Non-miraculous?

 - Laser-Guided Karma: Right after Pierce brags about outbiding four hospitals for his motorized wheelchair, it starts malfunctioning.

 - Locked Room Mystery: The situation plays out like this, despite the mystery being over who has Annie's pen.

 - MacGuffin: The pen.

-- Meaningful Background Event: You can see Annie's Boobs take the pen in the back of one of Troy and Abed's shots early on.
+- Meaningful Background Event: You can see Annie's Boobs take the pen early on, during the Dean's visit.

 - The Monkey Was The Mastermind

 - Oh Crap!: Troy's face when he finds out that Shirley was ovulating on Halloween, when she had sex with Chang.
 Doubles as a Call Back.

 - Political Correctness Gone Mad/Tastes Like Diabetes: One of the floats in the puppy parade features a puppy and a kitten with the caption, "Equality and Togetherness".
 Even the Dean finds it sanctimonious.

 - Precious Puppies:Dean Pelton: Attention, students!
 The puppy parade is starting on the quad!
 Better come quick—with every passing moment, these puppies grow older and less deserving of our attention.